ffigura/Euler-deconvolution-python/code/test_4_sources/README.md

 ## Outputs:

-- figures - all figures that generated the synthetic example in the manuscript will be saved in this folder.
+- figures - Figures 2, 3 and 4 of the synthetic example in the manuscript will be saved in this folder.
 The figures generated may differ from the publication and can be adapted in the script `plot_functions.py`.
-Figures 4 and 6 were split in two parts for convenience.

-- results - the mean and standard deviation of classic and plateau plots over the selected area.
+- results - the mean of the depth estimates over the selected areas.